NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • TitleFrame delay should be a param.
 • Any action shouldn't remove the image and alter everything.

+• Tooltips with the shortcuts...
+• "Select" tab with lots of selections options, (select all, select inverse, select first, etc)

+• Select multiple from frame list with mouse drag
+• delete range dialog where I can specify start and end frame of deletion
+• move range dialog where I can specify start and end frames and then offset frame number
+• clone range dialog: start/end/new position

+• Discard the recording from the recorder.
+• Board Recorder should use different LastFps Width/Height parameters (it is using the same from the recorder), same applies to the webcam recorder.

 BUGS:

 • Undo/Redo/Reset is a little bit buggy.